kgklein/PLUME/README.md

 sign(1.,real(dal(ir,ii)))*log10(1.+abs(real(dal(ir,ii)))),&
 sign(1.,aimag(dal(ir,ii)))*log10(1.+abs(aimag(dal(ir,ii))))
 ```
-for all ir,ii in the grid where val is the (TODO: describe the debug vars here)
+for all ir,ii in the grid where omega is the computed complex frequency, 'dal' is the value of the dispersion relation (i.e. the determinant of the matrix), and 'val' is the absolute value of the value fo the dispersion relation.

 ### dispersion_*outputName*.roots
 The output format depends on the number of species in the plasma.
 (The output for species 1 is always first, species 2 is second, etc.)